New Jersey State Income Tax Rates 2012 - Tax Year 2011

 Form NJ-1040-ES - Estimated Tax Vouchers

-If you are a small business owner, self employed, or have income that is not subjected to tax witholding you may be required to submit quarterly estimated tax payments using a voucher from Form NJ-1040-ES.
-You are explicitly required to submit quarterly payments to New Jersey if you owe more then $400 in income tax not covered by witholding at any time during the year.
+If you are a small business owner, self employed, or have income that is not subjected to tax withholding you may be required to submit quarterly estimated tax payments using a voucher from Form NJ-1040-ES.
+You are explicitly required to submit quarterly p

 Free Printable New Jersey Tax Table